-The Stadium was closed for five weeks for a major turf renovation in 2009 and there will be a similar turf renovation period in 2010.
+The Stadium was closed for five weeks for a turf renovation in 2010 and there will be a similar turf renovation in March and April 2011.
 This will ensure we present the best possible surface for the RWC 2011.

-The turf farm contractor at Palmerston North is an important part of the turf management plan, ensuring we have 5000 m2 of replacement turf available on a continuing basis.
+The turf farm contractor at Palmerston North is an important part of the turf management plan, ensuring we have replacement turf available on a continuing basis.

-The Trust will also continue to monitor developments in reinforced turf technology and evaluate whether these are a suitable solution for the Stadium.
+The Trust will also continue to monitor developments in reinforced turf technology and evaluate whether these developments are a suitable solution for the Stadium.